Beer in Africa: Rwanda

 Rwanda has Primus Beer.
 Another brand is Virunga.
 Urwagwa is a beer made from fermented banana juice and sorghum flour.

 Uganda

 A southern Uganda beer is Nile Special, produced in and distributed from Jinja, the source of the Nile at Lake Victoria.

-Others are Club, Bell Lager, Eagle (the local beer made using sorghum), Guinness and Tusker.
+Club, Bell Lager, Eagle (the local beer made using sorghum), Guinness, and Tusker are others.

 Northern Africa

 Egypt

 The leading local brand is called Stella (not to be confused with the Belgian Stella Artois).
 Other brands on the market include Meister, Luxor and Sakara, and the non-alcoholic Birell and Desperados.

 Morocco

-Tunisia

-A number of breweries or microbreweries operate in Tunisia.
-The largest is Celtia, located in Tunis.

 Southern Africa

-Chibuku Shake Shake, so-called by the need to shake the carton before drinking it, is a commercial umqombothi brewed by Chibuku, and remains a popular beer in Botswana, Zimbabwe, Zambia, and Malawi.
+Chibuku Shake Shake, so-called by the need to shake the carton before drinking it, is a commercial umqombothi brewed by Chibuku and remains a popular beer in Botswana, Zimbabwe, Zambia, and Malawi.
 Chibuku Shake Shake is made from a mix of sorghum and maize.
-In Zimbabwe it is known as "scud".
+In Zimbabwe, it is known as "scud".
 It is sold in paper cartons or brown plastic containers with a wide blue lid.
 It is thought to be a drink for lower-class people.
-This thick brown millet beer costs less than a dollar and it is shaken vigorously before drinking it because of its thick layer of sediment collected on the bottom of the carton.
-It has a powerful yeast flavor that is offset by a lemony tang.
+This thick brown millet beer costs less than a dollar and is shaken vigorously before drinking it because of its thick layer of sediment collected on the bottom of the carton.
+It has a robust yeast flavor that a lemony tang offsets.
 Standard practice is to slurp any remaining sediment at the bottom of the container.